Report Unrelated Business Taxable Income (UBTI) on

 6. Revised Form 990-T

-The purpose of Form 990-T is to report unrelated business taxable income made by certain exempt organizations.
+The purpose of IRS Form 990-T is to report unrelated business taxable income made by certain exempt organizations.
 The 990-T return has been completely revised with many of the changes relating to the new regulations under the Tax Cuts and Jobs Act of 2017.

 The revisions are also being made to improve its utility for reporting unrelated business taxable income consistent with the 'siloing' rules of Section 512(a)(6) as the Tax Cuts and Jobs Act put in place.